splorp/wordpress-comment-blacklist/readme.md

 Sometimes a simple solution is a better solution.

-Over the past couple of years, I have identified over 10,200 phrases, patterns, and keywords commonly used by spammers and comment bots in usernames, email addresses, link text, and URIs.
+Over the past couple of years, I have identified over 10,000 phrases, patterns, and keywords commonly used by spammers and comment bots in usernames, email addresses, link text, and URIs.
 This blacklist is an ongoing work in progress and as such, there is always room for optimization and improvement.
 Suggestions and bug reports are certainly appreciated.
 Please use the [issue tracker](https://github.com/splorp/wordpress-comment-blacklist/issues) to let me know.

 ### How Do I Use It?

 Copy the list of keywords found in the [blacklist.txt](https://raw.github.com/splorp/wordpress-comment-blacklist/master/blacklist.txt) file, paste it into the [Comment Blacklist](http://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist) field of your WordPress [Discussion Settings](http://codex.wordpress.org/Settings_Discussion_Screen) panel, and click the “Save Changes” button.

 That’s it.

+If you prefer a more hands off approach, [Sergej Müller](https://github.com/sergejmueller) has developed the [Blacklist Auto Updater](https://github.com/sergejmueller/wp-blacklist-updater) plugin that will check whether the [master blacklist](https://raw.github.com/splorp/wordpress-comment-blacklist/master/blacklist.txt) has changed and then automatically update the WordPress database.

 ### Does It Really Work?